-In this course, students will explore a range of principles in painting through technique-based and independently lead projects, and by practicing with a variety of tools and approaches to the acrylic medium.
-Students will work from observation and imagination, and will deal with their subjects figuratively and abstractly.
-We will take the time to develop sustained paintings as well as works in a series.
+In this course, students will explore a range of principles in painting through technique-based as well as exploratory approaches to the acrylic medium.
+Students will work both from observation and imagination, and will draw inspiration from a variety of styles and artists.
 This class is for intermediate level painters who want to develop and hone their craft in a supportive environment where individual expression and critical thinking is highly encouraged.

 - Self-directed work.

-- Brushes: A variety of hog hair brushes (ranging from size 8-12).
+- Brushes: A variety of acrylic brushes, either synthetic or hog hair bristles (ranging in size from 6-12).
 I recommend filberts, flats, and rounds.

 - Cotton rags.